PabliNet/bbansi/README.md

 ## print function

-The print function has been extended with two optional boolean parameters: reset and ansi.
+The print function has been extended with four optional parameters: delay, wrap, reset and ansi.

 * **delay:** The parameter `delay` must match the pattern `/[0-9]+(\.[0-9]+)?/`.
 When provided, the output is printed character by character with a delay of `delay` seconds between each character.